Brewster (crater)

 Brewster is a small lunar impact crater in the northern fringes of Sinus Amoris.
-It was named after the Scottish scientist, Sir David Brewster.
 Its diameter is 9.8 km.
-It lies to the southwest of the larger crater Römer.
+This formation lies to the southwest of the larger crater Römer.
 To the southeast of Brewster is the similar-sized Franck.
-This crater is cup-shaped and symmetrical, with no overlapping craters of note.
+Brewster is cup-shaped and symmetrical, with no overlapping craters of note.
 A low ridge is attached to the northern rim.
 The crater interior has a relatively high interior albedo compared to the surrounding terrain.

+This crater was named after the Scottish optician, David Brewster (1781-1868).
+Prior to its name being formally adopted by the International Astronomical Union in 1976, it was identified as Römer L.